sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

      - This node creates a new DataFrame by dropping rows that contain null values.
    * - Find And Replace Using Regex
      - This node finds and replaces text in a column containing a string.
-   * - Find And Replace Using Regex Multiple
+   * - Find And Replace Using Regex Advanced
      - This node finds and replaces text in a column containing a string.
    * - Dedup
      - This node is used for problems like entity resolution or data matching.
 Entity resolution or data matching is the problem of finding and linking different mentions of the same entity in a single data source or across multiple data sources.